Martin H. Redish

 SSRN Author Page | Curriculum Vitae (pdf)

-Martin H. Redish, the Louis and Harriet Ancel Professor of Law and Public Policy at Northwestern University School of Law, teaches and writes on the subjects of federal jurisdiction, civil procedure, freedom of expression and constitutional law.
-In addition, he is Senior Counsel to the law firm of Sidley Austin LLP.
+Martin H. Redish, the Louis and Harriet Ancel Professor of Law and Public Policy at Northwestern University Pritzker School of Law, teaches and writes on the subjects of federal jurisdiction, civil procedure, freedom of expression, and constitutional law.

 - Civil Procedure